10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 Figure 2.
 Clean road network dialog

 Figure 3.
-Clean layer of buildings dialog
+The Clean layer of buildings dialog

 10.3.
-Constructing databases
+Preparing TAMA databases

+Figure 4.
+The Transit routing database dialog

 Figure 5.
-Transit routing database dialog

-Figure 7.
 Car routing database dialog

 Dataset |